atbcb/usab-uswds/_ada-guides/chapter-10-boating-facilities.md

 least as long as other piers provided at the facility.
 If no other boarding pier is provided,it should be at least as long as what would have been provided if no access requirements applied.
-For example, at a launch ramp, if a 20-foot accessible boarding pier is provided, the entire 20 feet must comply with the pier clearance requirements.
-If a 60-foot accessible boarding pier is provided, the entire 60 feet must comply with the pier clearance requirements.
+For example, at a launch ramp, if a 20 foot accessible boarding pier is provided, the entire 20 feet must comply with the pier clearance requirements.
+If a 60 foot accessible boarding pier is provided, the entire 60 feet must comply with the pier clearance requirements.

 #### Launch Ramps Without Boarding Piers